riethmue/riethmue.github.io/README.md

 # Personal Website

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.